Frequently Asked Questions (FAQ)

 Where should we go when we arrive on campus?

-Please visit the Parking and Shuttles page for additional information on where to park during May 2014 Commencement Weekend.
+Please visit the Parking and Shuttles page for additional information on where to park and how to get around on Commencement day.

 Will there be handicapped accessible parking available?

-Please visit the Disability Access page for more information on parking.
+Please visit the Disability Access page for more information.

 Please visit the Disability Access page for more information on reserved seating.